-Ventana Research defines financial performance management (FPM) as the process of addressing often overlapping issues involving people, process, information and technology that affect how well finance organizations operate and support the activities of the rest of their organization.
-FPM software supports and automates the full cycle of finance department activities, which include planning and budgeting, analysis, assessment and review, closing and consolidation, internal financial reporting and external financial reporting, as well as the underlying information technology systems that support them.
+Ventana Research defines financial performance management (FPM) as the process of addressing the often overlapping people, process, information and technology issues that affect how well finance departments operate and support the activities of the rest of their organization.
+FPM deals with the full cycle of finance department activities, which include planning and budgeting, analysis, assessment and review, closing and consolidation, internal financial reporting and external financial reporting, as well as the underlying information technology systems that support them.

 Topics: Mobile, Office of Finance, Recurring Revenue, Continuous Planning, revenue recognition, Analytics, Business Intelligence, Financial Performance Management, Price and Revenue Management, ERP and Continuous Accounting, Sales Planning and Analytics

 Zuora, a subscription commerce and billing software company, recently acquired Leeyo, a company that provides software that automates the revenue recognition and forecasting processes.
 The terms were not disclosed.
 The acquisition is relevant to subscription-based businesses because of changes to accounting standards about to go into effect that will have a significant impact on how they account for their revenue.
 Leeyo and Zuora already have been deployed together with multiple ERP systems.
 The combined company plans to tighten integration between the two going forward.

 Topics: Customer Experience, Office of Finance, Continuous Planning, revenue recognition, Contact Center, Financial Performance Management, Billing and Recurring Revenue, Enterprise Resource Planning, ERP and Continuous Accounting